 Radon is a cancer-causing radioactive gas.
 You can’t see, smell or taste radon gas, so if it is a problem in your home, the only way to know is by testing.
 Radon comes from the natural breakdown of uranium in soil, rock, and water.
 Radon rises up from the ground into the air, and can become trapped inside the walls of your home.
 According to the Environmental Protection Agency, radon is a leading cause of lung cancer in the United States, second only to smoking.

 Tabor Northwest uses Sun Nuclear continuous radon monitors, which are approved by the Environmental Protection Agency for use in real estate transactions.
 Our monitors are very sensitive, accurate and annually calibrated.
 Air samples are taken at 1 hour intervals for 48 hours.

-It is important that closed-home conditions be maintained for during the 48 hour test, and for 12 hours prior.
+It is important that closed-home conditions be maintained during the 48 hour test, and for 12 hours prior.
 Any airflow in the home (open windows, doors, fans, etc.) can contribute to diminished, inaccurate radon levels.